Sen. Susan Collins announces end to ICE large-scale operations in Maine after talks with Noem

 Her announcement came more than a week after immigration officers began an operation dubbed “Catch of the Day” by ICE.
 Federal officials said about 50 arrests were made the first day and that roughly 1,400 people were operational targets in the mostly rural state of 1.4 million residents, 4% of whom are foreign-born.

-By late last week, Homeland Security Assistant Secretary Tricia McLaughlin said some of the more than 100 arrests were of people “convicted of horrific crimes including aggravated assault, false imprisonment, and endangering the welfare of a child."
+By late last week, Homeland Security Assistant Secretary Tricia McLaughlin touted that some of the arrests were of people “convicted of horrific crimes including aggravated assault, false imprisonment, and endangering the welfare of a child.”
+Yet court records painted a slightly different story, revealing that while some were violent felons, others were detainees with unresolved immigration proceedings or who were arrested but never convicted of a crime.

-The veteran senator is facing reelection this year and could face Democratic Gov. Janet Mills, who announced her candidacy in October.
+Collins, a veteran senator, is up for reelection this year.
+Unlike a handful of Republican senators facing potentially tough campaigns, Collins has not called for Noem to step down or be fired.
+She’s also avoided criticizing ICE tactics, other than to say that people who are in the country legally should not be the target of ICE investigations.

 Mills’ office did not immediately respond to an Associated Press email seeking comment from the governor on Collins’ announcement.